pote/planet.rb/README.md

 ## Important!

 This IS a work in progress, most functionality is still being implemented, I will release it as a gem whenever the basic functions are ready.
+README Driven Development FTW.

 ## What is this devilry?